Sierra de los Cuchumatanes: Etymology

 The name "Cuchumatán" is derived from the Mam words cuchuj (to join or unite) and matán (with superior force) and means "that which was brought together by superior force".
 Cuchumatán may also be a derivation of the Nahuatl word kochmatlán, which means "place of the parrot hunters".

 Geography

 The mountains' elevations range from 500 m to over 3800 m, and the range covers an area of c.
 16,350 km2.
 With an area of 1500 km2 lying above 3000 m, it is also the most extensive highland region in Central America.

 The Sierra lies in western Guatemala in the departments of Huehuetenango and El Quiché.
 Its western and south-western borders are marked by the Seleguá River, which separates it from the Sierra Madre volcanic chain.
 Its southern border is defined by the Río Negro, which flows into the Chixoy River, which turns northwards and separates the Cuchumatanes from the mountains in the Alta Verapaz region.
 The highest peaks, which reach up to 3837 m, are located in the department of Huehuetenango.

 Formation

 The mountains formed during the Cretaceous Period.
 The Altos de Chiantla is a table-shaped land in the Sierra.

+Lithology and Karst Orogeny

+The tectonic uplift of the Sierra de los Cuchumatanes is defined by intense Mesozoic block-faulting along the northern boundary of the Caribbean Plate, primarily driven by activity along the Polochic-Motagua fault zone.
+The core of the high plateau consists of heavily karstified Cretaceous marine limestones of the Cobán Formation, creating an extensive high-altitude alpine karst landscape unique to Central America.